pliyo/sensu-plugins-influxdb-metrics-checker/README.md

 ## Advanced Queries

-You can also query Regex expressions.
-Which I recommend to use only for exceptions, and always aim for a zero exception policy.
-How it works:
+You can use Regex in your metrics.
+The spirit behind this feature is to gather information about exceptions only, always aiming for a zero exception policy.
+So I'll advise against using it for other purposes.

+**How it works**
+1. It will understand that is a regex only when the metric name contains '/'.
+In the bash you'll need to include your metric inside double quotes.
-1. It will compare the number of metrics gathered today vs the number of metrics gathered yesterday.
+2. It will compare the number of metrics gathered today vs the number of metrics gathered yesterday.
-2. If today we read more than yesterday, it will blow up as Critical.
+3. If today we read more than yesterday, it will blow up as **Critical**.
-3. If today we read the same number of metrics than yesterday, at the moment it will compare only the first one.
-I'll not rely on this tool (yet) for a deep analysis of differences in exceptions.
+4. If today we read the same number of metrics than yesterday, at the moment it will compare only the first one.
+I'll not rely on this tool (yet) for a deep analysis of differences when comparing multiple metrics (such as exceptions) using Regex.
 ```
 ruby check-influxdb-metrics.rb --host=metrics-influxdb.internal.com --port=8086 --user=admin --password=password -c -20 -w -10 --db=statsd_metrics --metric="/^prefix.datacenter.([A-Za-z0-9-]+).([A-Za-z0-9-]+).exceptions$/"